micahstubbs/internet-mapping/internet-interactive-map/02/README.md

 ---

+this iteration updates the code to ES2017+ with the help of our friend [lebab](https://lebab.io/)

+---

 this iteration makes the code nice to work with, for my subjective definition of nice to work with :-)

-prettier formatting and 2-space indentation
+[prettier](https://prettier.io) formatting and 2-space indentation

----

-this iteration updates the code to ES2017+ with the help of our friend lebab